Last Updated on March 21, 2023

 According to The Poodle Club of America, a fully grown Standard Poodle should not be shorter than 15 inches (38.1 cm) and weigh between 40-70 pounds (18.1 and 31.7 kg).

-What is the average weight of a Standard Poodle?
+What’s the average weight of this breed?

 Male Standard Poodles will reach a top weight of around 70 pounds (31.7 kg), and their female counterparts are slightly lighter at around 50 pounds (22.6 kg).

-Standard Poodles fall into the ‘Giant Breed’ category and can take two years or a little longer to reach their full growth potential.
+These types of Poodles fall into the ‘Giant Breed’ category and can take two years or a little longer to reach their full growth potential.

-Standard Poodles take longer than the smaller breed poodles to reach their maturity in height and weight because of how big they get.
+They take longer than the smaller breed poodles to reach their maturity in height and weight because of how big they get.

 Their bones have to be longer and their joints bigger and stronger to handle the size.
 Internal growth also takes considerably longer because of their size.

-The Ultimate Standard Poodle Puppy Growth Chart by Weight
+The Ultimate Standard Poodle Weight Chart

 Irrespective of how these statistics appear, you should not be worried.
 Weight changes are not likely to significantly affect a pet’s life.
 If you are worried about your puppy’s growth, contact a veterinarian.